UK house price growth slowed in 2023, raising doubts about BoE policy effectiveness.

 Short-Term vs. Long-Term Effects

-Stamp duty cuts often have a more pronounced effect in the short term, creating a surge in transactions.
+Stamp duty cuts often have a more pronounced effect in the short term, creating a transaction surge.
 Whether this leads to a sustained increase in property prices in the long term depends on various factors, including economic stability, job growth, and housing supply.

 Fiscal Policy

-The effectiveness of stamp duty cuts in sustaining price growth can also depend on broader fiscal policies and economic conditions.
+Stamp duty cuts’ effectiveness in sustaining price growth can also depend on broader fiscal policies and economic conditions.
 An isolated tax cut may not be enough to counteract the impact of a broader economic downturn.

 It’s worth noting that while a stamp duty cut can influence property prices, it is not a standalone solution.
-Property markets are multifaceted, and their trajectories are influenced by various internal and external factors.
+Property markets are multifaceted, and various internal and external factors influence their trajectories.
 Additionally, stamp duty cuts can have implications for government revenues, which may affect funding for public services.

 In conclusion, a stamp duty cut can certainly provide a short-term boost to property prices and market activity, particularly in regions where affordability is a concern.
 However, its ability to keep property prices rising over the long term depends on a complex interplay of factors.
 Sustainable price growth typically requires a supportive economic environment, adequate housing supply, and measures to address broader affordability issues.